folio-org/folio-sample-modules/README.md

 ## Virtual modules

 Virtual modules are pure metadata, with no code to write.
-All you need to do is to create a good ModuleDescriptor, e.g. one that lists dependencies of other, concrete modules.
+All that is needed is to create a good ModuleDescriptor, e.g. one that lists dependencies of other, concrete modules.